dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3190: Cultural superiority claims are outdated and narrow.
+### T3190: Viewing cultures as superior is outdated and narrow-minded.

 |Support|
 |---|